 I bought a FantasticFan on Amazon and took it to RV Renovators in Mesa, AZ to install.
 They did a fantastic job 🙂

 We then connected them to a Goal Zero Yeti 1400 Lithium power station inside the van.
 This power station is a lithium battery, inverter, charge control, display screen, and power outlets all in one and I highly recommend it!

 Step 9: Curtains and Black Out Shades

-For the final touches, my aunt hemmed some black out curtains for behind the driver and passenger seats and used the excess fabric to sew curtains for my kitchen area.
+For the final touches, my aunt hemmed some black out curtains for behind the driver and passenger seats and used the excess fabric to sew curtains for my kitchen cabinets area.

 I hung all my curtains with tension rods, which I also used on my shelves to secure things while I’m driving.

 Finally, I used excess Reflectix insulation to cut out window shades.
 I then spray painted them black so they don’t stand out as much from the outside of the van.